 - A. Deposits.
 All trust account deposits shall conform to the following requirements. - (1) Timeliness.
-All funds of others pertaining to a real estate transaction shall be deposited into the proper trust account per written agreement of the parties to the transaction. - (2) Receipt records.
-A detailed record of all funds received shall be maintained by the qualifying broker and shall clearly indicate the following: - (a) date received; - (b) date deposited; - (c) from whom received: - (d) amount of deposit; - (e) property address or legal description including unit number (if unit number is applicable); and from owner, etc.).
+All funds of others pertaining to a real estate transaction shall be deposited into the proper trust or custodial account per written agreement of the parties to the transaction. - (2) Receipt records.
+A detailed record of all funds received shall be maintained by the qualifying broker and shall clearly indicate the following: - (a) date received; - (b) date deposited; - (c) from whom received; - (d) amount of deposit; - (e) property address or legal description including unit number (if unit number is applicable); and from owner, etc.).

-- (f) category or purpose of receipt (e.g., earnest money, rent, security deposit, funds - (3) Wrongful deposits.
-The following actions involving any trust account shall be improper and shall constitute commingling: - (a) depositing a broker's own funds into a trust account without disclosure to the owner of a managed property; - (b) depositing funds in a trust account that are not directly related to a real estate transaction or a managed property; and - (c) depositing funds of others in an account that is not a properly designated trust account. - B. Disbursements.
-All trust account disbursements shall conform to the following requirements.
+(f) category or purpose of receipt (e.g., earnest money, rent, security deposit, funds

+- (3) Wrongful deposits.
+The following actions involving any trust account shall be improper and shall constitute commingling: - (a) depositing a broker's own funds into a trust or custodial account without disclosure to the owner of a managed property and the real estate commission;

-- (1) Timeliness.
-All funds of others pertaining to a real estate transaction shall be disbursed as soon as reasonably possible after the conclusion of a transaction. - (2) Disbursement records.
+- (b) depositing funds in a trust or custodial account that are not directly related to a real estate transaction or a managed property except as allowed by law; and - (c) depositing funds of others in an account that is not a properly designated trust account. - B. Disbursements.
+All trust account disbursements shall conform to the following requirements. - (1) Timeliness.
+All funds of others pertaining to a real estate transaction shall be disbursed as soon as reasonably possible after the conclusion of a transaction receipt of the funds. - (2) Disbursement records.
 A detailed record of all funds disbursed shall be maintained by the qualifying broker and shall clearly indicate the following: - (a) check number or unique transaction identification number; - (b) date of disbursement; - (c) payee; - (d) category or purpose of disbursement; - (e) amount of disbursement; - (f) property address or legal description including unit number (if unit number is applicable).